MatheosGiakoumi/matheosgiakoumi.github.io/index.md

     <li><strong><u>Instructor of the graduate course Natural Gas Economics (NGE 502):</u></strong> I am instructing this course for international students (Spring 2024).
 Over five in-person lectures, I will cover: The History of the Oil & Gas Prices, Gas Markets, Fundamental Principles of Development Economics in an Oil and Gas field, Stochastic Project Cashflow, Project Screening and Ranking.
 The course leads to a project analyzing the economics of a real gas field from an IOC perspective and by using publicly available data.
 My curriculum draws from sources like <a href="https://link.springer.com/book/10.1007/978-0-85729-268-1" target="_blank"> Bhattacharyya (2011)</a>, <a href="http://www.ir.harambeeuniversity.edu.et/bitstream/handle/123456789/1418/Natural Resource and Environmental Economics Natural Resource and Environmental ... %28 PDFDrive.com %29.pdf?sequence=1&isAllowed=y" target="_blank"> Perman et al. (2011)</a>, <a href="https://shop.elsevier.com/books/hydrocarbon-exploration-and-production/jahn/978-0-444-53236-7" target="_blank"> Jahn et al (2008)</a>, <a href="https://www.mheducation.it/oil-gas-wells-performance-fields-development-production-optimization-and-carbon-management-9788838659157-italy" target="_blank"> De Ghetto (2023)</a>, daily energy news outlets, my industry experience from the Well Operations department at <a href="https://www.eni.com/en-IT/home.html" target="_blank"> Eni S.p.A</a>, and my current role at <a href="https://www.feem.it/en/chi-siamo/persone/matthaios-giakoumi/" target="_blank">Fondazione Eni Enrico Mattei</a>.
     </li>
     <br>
-    <li><strong><u>•	Instructor of the graduate course Natural Gas Production in Energy Transition (NGE 501):</u></strong> I contributed to this course designed to introduce incoming international students to the oil and gas industry.
+    <li><strong><u>Instructor of the graduate course Natural Gas Production in Energy Transition (NGE 501):</u></strong> I contributed to this course designed to introduce incoming international students to the oil and gas industry.
 Over the three lectures that I had delivered, I covered: The field life cycle, Petroleum & Gas Agreements and Biddings, An introduction to stochastic modelling and Volumetric Estimations.
 In collaboration with the lecturer of Petroleum Geology (NGE 511), we co-designed a project for the students on performing stochastic volumetric estimations.
 My curriculum draws from sources like <a href="https://shop.elsevier.com/books/hydrocarbon-exploration-and-production/jahn/978-0-444-53236-7" target="_blank"> Jahn et al (2008)</a>,<a href="https://link.springer.com/book/10.1007/978-3-030-70163-5" target="_blank">Bentley et al. (2017)</a>, <a href="https://www.mheducation.it/oil-gas-wells-performance-fields-development-production-optimization-and-carbon-management-9788838659157-italy" target="_blank"> De Ghetto (2023)</a>, daily energy news outlets, my industry experience from the Well Operations department at <a href="https://www.eni.com/en-IT/home.html" target="_blank"> Eni S.p.A</a>.
     </li>
     <br>
     <li> September 2023 - Now